 Effect of Force Majeure .
 In the event of a Force Majeure event affecting the delivery of Scheduled Energy from the Facility, the following shall occur:

-Seller shall as soon as reasonably practicable use commercially reasonable efforts to fulfill its obligations to deliver Scheduled Energy from Market Sources until notice is provided pursuant to Section 10.2(b) below.
+(ISSUE)Seller shall as soon as reasonably practicable use commercially reasonable efforts to fulfill its obligations to deliver Scheduled Energy from Market Sources until notice is provided pursuant to Section 10.2(b) below.

 Not later than ten (10) Days following the onset of the Force Majeure event, Seller shall (i) issue a notice to Buyer stating whether Seller will continue to fulfill its obligations to Buyer hereunder from Market Sources until the Force Majeure event is terminated or (ii) declare a Force Majeure and relieve Buyer from its obligation to pay the Demand Charge during the pendency of Seller’s inability to meet its obligations hereunder (such relief from the Demand Charge to be applied on a pro rata basis retroactive to the commencement of the Force Majeure and to the extent the Contract Capacity is unavailable for each Day during which Seller is unable to meet its obligations hereunder).